Learning to Place Objects with Programs and Iterative Self Training: Language Design

-5 total directions are specified in the language \emph{(Up, Down, Left, Right, Null)} and all directions are specified within the local coordinate frame of the reference object.
-The \emph{Null} direction exists because orientation constraints do not need a direction specification.
+Five total directions are specified in the language \emph{(Up, Down, Left, Right, Null)}, and all directions are specified within the local coordinate frame of the reference object.
+To standardize how constraints in the language are represented for neural net processing, all constraints take the same number of arguments.
+Since orientation constraints do not require a directional argument, we use a special \emph{Null} direction for their direction argument value.